Amistad Salvia Plants

 About This Product

-Amistad Sage's vivid purple flowers really pop in contrast with the almost black stems, and the flowering period is top notch: at least June to October, and in ideal conditions with good care, May to November is possible.
+Amistad Sage (Sage is just the English for Salvia) has vivid purple flowers that really pop against the almost black stems.
+This plant is a must for anyone who likes impromptu mini-vase arrangements, as Amistad has a huge flowering period; from at least June to October.
+In ideal conditions, May to November is not unusual.
 The leaves are a bit greener than a lot of other sages.
 Good for bees.
 To 1m x 50cm

 Browse our range of Salvia varieties or all of our perennial plants.